 Deniz Göktürk is an Associate Professor of German Studies.
 Born in Istanbul, Göktürk graduated from Deutsche Schule Istanbul, and then studied in Konstanz, Germany; Norwich,UK; and Freie Universität Berlin, where she received her Ph.D. in 1995.
 Göktürk coordinated the “Multicultural Germany Project” and has organized workshops and conferences, including “Goodbye Germany?
 Migration, Culture, and the Nation State.”
 A co-edited sourcebook, titled Germany in Transit.
 Nation and Migration, 1955-2005 (University of California Press, 2007), resulted from this project, as well as an updated German edition, titled Transit Deutschland: Debatten zu Nation und Migration (Konstanz University Press, 2010).
 Göktürk is also a co-founder of TRANSIT, the electronic journal launched by the Berkeley German Department.

-Emily Gottreich is the Interim Chair of the Center for Middle Eastern Studies at the University of California, Berkeley.
-She is an Associate Adjunct Professor of History and International and Area Studies.
-She also co-chairs the undergraduate major in Middle Eastern Studies and serves as the President of the American Institute for Maghrib Studies.
+Emily Gottreich currently serves as the Interim Chair of the Center for Middle Eastern Studies at the University of California, Berkeley.
+She is an Associate Adjunct Professor of History and International and Area Studies, and Chair of the undergraduate major in Middle Eastern Studies.
+Between 2009-2013 she served as the President of the American Institute for Maghrib Studies.

 Charles Hirschkind is an Associate Professor of Anthropology.
 His research interests include religious practice, media technologies, and emergent forms of political community in the Middle East and North America.
 He has held teaching positions at the University of Wisconsin, Madison, the University of Toronto, and the New School of Social Research in New York.
 Hirschkind received his M.A. in Anthropology from Columbia University in 1989 and his Ph.D. from Johns Hopkins University in 1999.